jdaw1/placemat/Documentation/compound_strings_characters.md

 (This is an unexciting PostScript string.)
 ```

-Strings can contain any of the ninety-six ASCII characters, so those numbered 32&ndash;127.
+Strings can contain any of the ninety-five printable ASCII characters, so those numbered 32&ndash;126.

 Other characters can be accessed by their name.
 E.g., `/acircumflex` is &ldquo;&acirc;&rdquo;;